fixposition/fixposition_driver/README.md

 ## Launch the Driver

 -  To launch the node in serial mode, run:

    `roslaunch fixposition_driver serial.launch`

 -  In TCP mode (Wi-Fi):

    `roslaunch fixposition_driver tcp.launch`

 -  In TCP mode (Ethernet):

    `roslaunch fixposition_driver tcp.launch`

-To change the settings of TCP (IP, Port) or Serial (Baudrate, Port) connections, check the `launch/tcp.yaml` and `launch/serial.yaml`.
+To change the settings of TCP (IP, Port) or Serial (Baudrate, Port) connections, check the `launch/tcp.yaml` and `launch/serial.yaml` files.

 ## Input Wheelspeed through the driver